-In some cases and depending on individuals, alternatives to bronchoscopy may include:

-Rigid bronchoscopy - A straight hollow metallic tube is used to examine the airways.
-This is carried out in an operating theatre under general anaesthesia at a different hospital
+In some cases and depending on individuals, alternatives may include a rigid bronchoscopy, which is a straight hollow metallic tube used to examine the airways.
+This is carried out in an operating theatre under general anaesthesia by surgeons in a different hospital.